-A stop loss order gets a trader out of a trade if the price of an asset doesn’t move in the expected direction.
+A stop-loss order gets a trader out of a trade if the price of an asset doesn’t move in the expected direction.
 It is the point where the trader must admit they are wrong.
 It is impossible to predict what the market will do from moment to moment with great accuracy, therefore losing trades do occur.
-The stop loss protects the trader for bigger losses during those times.
+The stop-loss protects the trader for bigger losses during those times.
 Use a stop loss.

 Based on where the stop loss is placed, it should limit the damage caused by a losing trade to less than one percent of the trader’s account balance.

-Place a stop loss order based on a proven strategy, but also base them on the volatility being seen today.
+Place a stop-loss order based on a proven strategy, but also base them on the volatility being seen today.
 If a stock is much more volatile today than it has been in the past, the stop loss needs to reflect that.
 Expand the stop loss to give the trade a bit more room to move, and reduce the position size accordingly.
 On very quiet days, the stop loss can be moved closer to the entry point.

-Just as stop losses are adjusted to accommodate for changes in volatility, so are targets.
+Just as stop losses are adjusted to accommodate for changes in volatility, so are the targets.
 Targets are orders that get us out of a trade when in a profitable position.
 During volatile time targets can typically be expanded (moved further away from the entry point), and should be, as this offsets the larger stop loss also used during such times.
 When there is little volatility targets can be reduced, as stop losses are also generally reduced during quiet times.

 Overall profit is determined by what percentage of our trades we win, and our average winning amount versus the average loss.
 Day traders should strive to have average winning trades that are bigger than their average losing trade.
 That means only taking trades where the target has a reasonable chance of being hit and can be placed at a further distance from the entry point than the stop loss.
 For example, if the stop loss is $0.10 away from the entry, then the target is $0.20 away.
 In this case, the potential reward is twice the risk.

 Just as a day trader should control risk on each trade with a stop loss, a trader should also cap how much you are willing to risk on a single day.
 Bad trading days happen.
 We can’t let those days ruin our entire month or account.
-Limit single day losses to an amount you can reasonably make back on a profitable day.
+Limit single-day losses to an amount you can reasonably make back on a profitable day.

-New traders, who don’t know how much they can make on a profitable day, should limit single day losses to 3% (or less) of their account balance.
+New traders, who don’t know how much they can make on a profitable day, should limit single-day losses to 3% (or less) of their account balance.

 A limit order will only execute at the price specified, or better.
 When entering a trade, we use limit orders to control at what price we will enter the trade.
-If you we use market orders we may end up with a different entry price than expected, which may throw off our whole plan for that trade.
+If you use market orders you may end up with a different entry price than expected, which may throw off our whole plan for that trade.

-Markets have different tendency at different times of the day.
+Markets have different tendencies at different times of the day.
 The most efficient approach to day trading is to implement strategies that work well at a certain time of day, and then only trade during those times.